How to import locations from CSV to your Store Locator widget

 WhatsApp

-Prompt your website visitors to contact the desired location via WhatsApp.
-Fill in Button 1 Link with a phone number (ensure it includes the country code) or use a short link for WhatsApp Business Accounts:
+Prompt your visitors to contact the location via WhatsApp.
+Fill in the Button 1 Link with a phone number (including country code) or use a short link for WhatsApp Business Accounts:

 11